Adelaide Desalination Plant: November 2019 startup

 In November 2019 an agreement was reached between the Australian Federal Government and the South Australian government to significantly increase production of water to supply the Adelaide metropolitan area.
 The agreement was reached to allow farmers affected by drought to access more water from the Murray River.

 Since much of Adelaide's household water supply is sourced from the River Murray, allowing the desalination plant to produce the city's water frees allocation from the river to be used upstream.
 The river water saved will then be allocated to drought-affected farmers along the river's irrigation area with farmers in this area able to bid for the water at a discounted rate.

 The development of a solar farm on 14 hectares of land adjacent to the desalination plant is expected to significantly reduce the plant's electricity bills.

+2025 increase in production

+Following an exceptionally dry 2024, South Australian reservoirs were at their lowest for twenty years.
+Consequently, in January 2025 the plant increased production to 300 megalitres (ML) of water per day (compared to 17 ML in January 2024).
+This limited the need for the water restrictions that were widespread during dry summers earlier in the century.